massimobonanni/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

 ### Assign a role to your Microsoft Entra user name

 To create and retrieve a secret, assign your Microsoft Entra user to the **Key Vault Secrets Officer** role.
-This gives your user account permission to set, delete, and list keys and secrets.
+This gives your user account permission to set, delete, and list secrets.
 In a typical scenario you may want to separate the create/read actions by assigning the **Key Vault Secrets Officer** to one group, and **Key Vault Secrets User** (can get and list secrets) to another.

 1. Run the following command to retrieve the **userPrincipalName** from your account.
 This represents who the role will be assigned to.